njdehoog/Witness/README.md

 The recommended way to include Witness in your project is by using [Carthage](https://github.com/Carthage/Carthage).
 Simply add this line to your `Cartfile`:

     github "njdehoog/Witness" ~> 0.1

+Also you can install via Swift Package Manager.

 ## Usage